 The therapist encourages members to role-play family conflicts within the session.
 He or she observes as family members demonstrate how they deal with conflicts.
 Then the therapist devises interventions to modify their interactions and creates structural changes in the family.

 6. Boundary Making (Restructuring)

 Boundary making restructures the boundaries and increases either closeness or distance between family systems.
-For example, in enmeshed families interventions are intended to strengthen boundaries between subsystems and increase independence of individuals.
+For example, in enmeshed families, interventions are intended to strengthen boundaries between subsystems and increase the independence of individuals.

-During unbalancing, the therapist joins and supports, that is, briefly take side with one individual or subsystem as opposed to another.
-The goal is to use his authority to break an impasse in the family system, and change the relationships in a subsystem or between subsystems.
+During unbalancing, the therapist joins and supports, that is, briefly takes sides with one individual or subsystem as opposed to another.
+The goal is to use their authority to break an impasse in the family system and change the relationships in a subsystem or between subsystems.